 She graduated with a degree in journalism from a university in Mexico City nearly 20 years ago, but is taking English classes at UofM, and hopes to also take business classes soon.

 “It’s important for me because I need to learn English to represent better my company,” explained Butron-Ramos.

-When she isn’t taking classes, she and her husband run the only Spanish-language radio stations in Memphis -- Radio Ambiente 1030 AM and La Jefa 99.3 FM.
+When she isn’t taking classes, she and her husband run two of the only Spanish-language radio stations in Memphis -- Radio Ambiente 1030 AM and La Jefa 99.3 FM.

 Butron-Ramos described how it all came to be.

 “When we bought Radio Ambiente, we bought the business and the brand, the name, the customers, but the signal, the call letters of the station don’t belong to us.
 We’ve been working in radio since 1999 and of course, we’ve been working in different markets here in the United States: Georgia, Kentucky, Arkansas, Tennessee.
 And always, we have that dream to in the future to have our own business,” she said.